AerialMantis/aerialmantis.github.io/_posts/2016-06-08-template-meta-programming.md

 }
 {% endhighlight cpp %}

 When this code is compiled, the struct template is instantiated separately for each unique set of template arguments generating a unique type each time.
-The evaluation of the enumerator �value� during instantiation of the struct performs the exact same computation as the runtime function shown above, only this computation is performed during instantiation and therefore at entirely at compile-time.
+The evaluation of the enumerator 'value' during instantiation of the struct performs the exact same computation as the runtime function shown above, only this computation is performed during instantiation and therefore at entirely at compile-time.

 Note that the anonymous enum could be replaced with a static const int, however using an anonymous enum means that computation happens entirely in the type system of the compiler so there is not storage required for the value.